1weiho/1weiho/README.md

 ☕️ Can't develop without a hot cup of coffee

-🧑🏻‍🏫 Still struggling with credits in college
+🧑🏻‍🏫 Still studying computer science at university